 NOTE: You can adjust the amount of agave nectar if the watermelon is particularly sweet.

 This one sounds so delicious, we can’t believe we hadn’t thought of it sooner.
-Talk about a refreshing summer drink.
+Talk about a refreshing spring drink.

 What you’ll need in your glass: